 - Peel and devein the shrimp, leaving the tail intact.
-To butterfly them, make a slit along the back side, taking care not to slice all the way through the body.
+To butterfly them, make a slit along the outer side of the body, taking care not to slice all the way through.

 - Melt the butter over medium heat and add the olive oil.
-Add the garlic and sauté until fragrant, soft and just beginning to turn golden – do not brown.
+Add the garlic and sauté for 1-1/2 to 2 minutes, until fragrant, soft, and barely golden.
+Be careful not to let it brown.

-- Stir in the wine and cook for 2 minutes.
-Remove from the heat, and allow to cool for 5 minutes.
+- Stir in the wine and simmer for 2 to 3 minutes to eliminate the alcohol flavor.
+Remove from the heat, and allow the mixture to cool for about 5 minutes.

-- Bake the shrimp for 12 to 15 minutes, or until they turn pink and opaque.
-Remove from the oven, sprinkle with lemon juice and serve immediately.
+- Bake the shrimp for 12 to 15 minutes, or until they turn pink and opaque, and the crumbs are lightly toasted.